Fifteenth Annual Product Warranty Report:

 Claims Paid by the Building Trades

 There are seven warranty-providing industry groups within the building trades sector, and once again, appliances, HVAC systems, and power-generating equipment dominates the chart.
 Collectively, their claims payment totals declined very slightly in 2017, with no clear trend.
 As was mentioned, their $4.0 billion claims total represented about 16% of the overall total for all warranty-providing U.S.-based manufacturers.
+That's up slightly from 15% in recent years.

 Two of the seven building trade groups saw declines, including the largest: appliances and HVAC, which saw an 11% decline in claims payments last year.
 However, power generating equipment saw an 11% increase in claims payments, and homebuilders saw a 9% increase.
 As we will show in future weeks, increasing sales helps to mitigate the impact of these increases.